-Admission: $5 for adults, $4 for seniors, and free for children under 12.
+Admission: $5 for adults, $4 for seniors, free for members and children under 12.

 The Katonah Museum of Art (KMA) is among the most celebrated small museums in the country.
 It showcases art from all different cultures and time periods, appealing to both museums regulars and newcomers.
 The KMA originates about 10 to 12 exhibitions each year, promising unique offerings at each one.
 Looking for something a little more interactive?
 Visitors can also learn about the art in the museum after appreciating it at one of the many lectures, films, workshops, and other events the KMA offers.
 Also, don’t forget to bring the kids to the KMA’s Learning Center, the only space in the county where kids can go every day to explore and create art.

 Hours: Tuesday to Saturday, 10 a.m. to 5 p.m.; Sunday noon to 5 p.m.; Closed Monday.
 Guided tours daily at 2:30 p.m.

 Admission: $10 for adults, $5 for seniors and students, free for members and children 12 and under.